-Trying to wrangle a cranky, tired toddler isn’t much fun for you, and certainly isn’t much fun for him.
+Trying to wrangle a cranky, tired toddler isn’t much fun for you, and certainly isn’t much fun for them.
 Every toddler’s sleep pattern is different, but one similarity most of them share is that, during the third year, naps still tend to be a good way to keep that cranky, sleepy feeling at bay.

 Naps as part of the bigger picture

-During this year, his sleep needs will drop a little – the National Sleep Foundation recommends that 2-year-olds get between 11 and 14 hours of sleep in every 24 hours, and that 3-year-olds get between 10 and 13 hours of sleep every 24-hours.
-This slight drop in sleep may mean that he needs slightly less sleep at night, slightly less sleep from naps during the day, or both.
+During this year, their sleep needs will drop a little – the National Sleep Foundation recommends that 2-year-olds get between 11 and 14 hours of sleep in every 24 hours, and that 3-year-olds get between 10 and 13 hours of sleep every 24-hours.
+This slight drop in sleep may mean that they need slightly less sleep at night, slightly less sleep from naps during the day, or both.
 Most toddlers Baby’s age do continue to need naps through this year, and only start to live the nap-less life sometime between the ages of 3 and 5.
 During this year, most toddlers will still take either one or two naps during the day, and will get somewhere between 1 and 3 hours of sleep.

 Toddlers around this age who take one nap a day usually nap in the early to mid afternoon – not too late, or it can start to interfere with nighttime sleep.
 Toddlers who still take two naps in a day often nap once in the late morning, and then again in the mid-afternoon.